nishrelan/linearized-networks/README.md

 $ python train_cifar.py model=lenet linearize=False
 ```
 To see the different supported training options, please consult the configuration file `config/binary-cifar/config.yaml`.
+(Note: this script currently does not support training the linearization)

 ## Reference
 If you use this code, please cite the following paper: